mksm1228/STAT545-participation/README.md

 ---
 # STAT 545-participation

 Welcome to my STAT545 Participation Repository.
-This repository contains Martin Keung’s particpation files for STAT545A, a data analysis course, taught by Dr. Vincenzo Coia (@vincenzocoia) and Dr. Firas Moosvi (@firasm).
+This repository contains Martin Keung’s participation files for STAT545A, a data analysis course, taught by Dr. Vincenzo Coia (@vincenzocoia) and Dr. Firas Moosvi (@firasm).
 I have placed the files for each class meeting (cm) into their corresponding folders.
 For example, files for cm002 will be in a folder called "cm002."
 For ease of access, the links to the files required from each class meeting are posted below.

 **Class Meeting 1: Introduction to STAT545 and Github**
 - [x] Register a Github account